 1944(23rd of Av, 5704): Berl Katznelson “one the intellectual founders of Labor Zionism, instrumental to the establishment of the modern State of Israel, and the editor of Davar, the first daily newspaper of the workers' movement,” passed away today.
 “He was born in Bobruysk, Russia in 1887, and dreamed of settling in the Jewish homeland from an early age.
 In Russia, he was a librarian in a Hebrew-Yiddish library and taught Hebrew literature and Jewish history.
 He made aliyah to Ottoman Palestine in 1909, where he worked in agriculture and took an active role in organizing workers' federations based on the idea of "common work, life and aspirations."
 With Meir Rothberg, Katznelson founded the consumer co-operative known as Hamashbir Latzarhan.
 He helped to establish the Kupat Holim Clalit sick fund, a major fixture in Israel's network of socialized medicine.
 He was the editor of the newspaper, Davar, as well as the founder and first editor-in-chief of the Am Oved publishing house.”
 Katznelson was buried in the cemetery on the shores of the Sea of Galilee.

-1946: President Harry Truman sends a telegram rejecting the ”Morris-Grady” plan because it would turn the Jewish zone in Palestine into “a ghetto” and “a betrayal” of promises made to the Jews and Jewish aspirations for a homeland.
+1946: President Harry Truman sent a telegram rejecting the ”Morris-Grady” plan because it would turn the Jewish zone in Palestine into “a ghetto” and “a betrayal” of promises made to the Jews and to Jewish aspirations for a homeland.

 1948: The first diplomatic envoy of the United States arrived in Israel